dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

-So by just from throwing a `NotFoundException` from Nest, it will bubble up and automatically construct this JSON object for us to return to the client.
-We didn't even had to touch our controller to handle this which is the right way based from what we said earlier about services handling the business logics.
-Since we are reusing `getLink` method when updating a link, it will also handle cases where link does not exist.
+So by just throwing a `NotFoundException` from Nest, it will bubble up and automatically construct this JSON object for us to return to the client.
+We didn't even have to touch our controller to handle this, which is the right way based on what we said earlier about services handling the business logic.
+Since we are reusing the `getLink` method when updating a link, it will also handle cases where the link does not exist.

 You can also try updating a link by an `id` that does not exist and you will get the same response.
 Do note that if you try to pass an `id` that's not in MongoDB `ObjectId` format, you will still get `500 Internal Server Error`.
 To fix that, we can create a new DTO `src/links/dto/get-link.dto.ts` and add the following code below: